bhawdeadlydan/users-starter-project/README.md

 # Users List

 Users list is a project made from play-scala generater seed project.
+The purpose of this project is to demonstrate the usage of Play framework.

 ## Endpoints
 The current endpoints supported are: